syhpoon/xyzcmd/doc/user/fs_rules.rst

 If operator is omitted, ``=`` is assumed.
 Also a modifier can be appended::

-   bB - The size in bytes (default) kK - The size in kilobytes mM - The size in megabytes gG - The size in gigabytes tG - The size in terabytes
+   [bB] - The size in bytes (default)
+   [kK] - The size in kilobytes
+   [mM] - The size in megabytes
+   [gG] - The size in gigabytes
+   [tT] - The size in terabytes

-If no modifier is used, the size is considered to be in bytes.
+If no modifier is used, the size is assumed to be in bytes.

 Some examples::

-   # Files larger than 100 megabytes
+   # Objects larger or equal to 100 megabytes
    size{">=100M"}

    # Exactly 700 bytes, also can be written as size{"=700B"}